WilliamMiceli/Personal-Rancher-Catalog/templates/InvoiceNinja/0/README.md

 Then add GOOGLE_MAPS_API_KEY=<your key> in your .env file.

 If using without HTTPS (like using the direct IP instead of through Traefik), please take out the line: "fastcgi_param HTTPS 1;" from your nginx.conf

+### To-Do List
+* Add documentation for easier adding environment variables, and see if there's a better way to do so